Gaylord Perry: Texas Rangers (1975–1977)

 On June 13, 1975, at the start of a three-game series with the Texas Rangers, the Indians traded Perry to the Rangers in exchange for pitchers Jim Bibby, Jackie Brown, and Rick Waits.
 Perry was 12–8 with a 3.03 ERA in 22 starts during the remainder of 1975.

 In 1976, Perry had a 15–14 record and a 3.24 ERA in 32 starts.
 The Rangers protected Perry in the expansion draft after the season.
 In 1977, the Rangers surged to second place in the AL West.
 Perry again won 15 games, this time against only 12 defeats, in a rotation that included Doyle Alexander, Bert Blyleven, and Dock Ellis.
-On May 18, 1977, Perry became the third pitcher in major league history to win 100 games in both the American and National League with a 6–3 victory for the Rangers against the Detroit Tigers that saw him retire the last 18 batters.
+On May 18, 1977, Perry became the third pitcher in major league history to win 100 games in both the AL and NL with a 6–3 victory for the Rangers against the Detroit Tigers that saw him retire the last 18 batters.

 San Diego Padres (1978–79)

-Before the 1978 season, the Rangers traded Perry to the San Diego Padres in exchange for middle reliever Dave Tomlin and $125,000.
+Before the 1978 season, the Rangers traded Perry to the San Diego Padres for middle reliever Dave Tomlin and $125,000.
 In the final game of the 1978 season, Perry recorded his 3,000th strikeout, becoming the third pitcher to do so after Walter Johnson and Bob Gibson.
 Perry won the Cy Young Award, going 21–6 with a 2.73 ERA in 37 starts for San Diego, becoming the first pitcher to win the Cy Young Award in both leagues.

 In 1979, Perry posted a 12–11 record and a 3.05 ERA in 32 starts before quitting the team on September 5, saying he would retire unless the club traded him back to Texas.
 The Padres traded Perry to the Texas Rangers on February 15, 1980, with minor leaguers Tucker Ashford and Joe Carroll for first baseman Willie Montañez.

 Texas Rangers / New York Yankees (1980)

-In 1980, Perry posted a 6–9 record and 3.43 ERA in 24 starts with Texas before being traded to the Yankees on August 13, 1980, for minor leaguers Ken Clay and a player to be named later (Marvin Thompson).
+In 1980, Perry posted a 6–9 record and 3.43 ERA in 24 starts with Texas before being traded to the Yankees on August 13, for minor leaguers Ken Clay and a player to be named later (Marvin Thompson).
 Many Yankees players had complained about Perry during his stints with the Rangers, and the club even used a special camera team to monitor his movements during one of his starts at Yankee Stadium.
 Perry finished the season with a 4–4 record with a 4.44 ERA in 10 games (eight starts) for the Yankees.
 He did not pitch in the team's trip to the AL Championship Series.